shawnlewis/visdb/README.md

 I wanted to use a newer version of jayq then is available via lein.
-I decided the best way to do this is to checkout the dependency (in this case jayq) as a git submodule, and then to symlink their from checkouts/, which leiningen will insert into the classpath in front of everything else.
+I decided the best way to do this is to checkout the dependency (in this case jayq) as a git submodule, and then to symlink there from checkouts/, which leiningen will insert into the classpath in front of everything else.

 These commands will update all git submodules in the repository (currently